Key in a search term below to search our website.

 Dr Jim Gledhill is Research Fellow at National Museums Scotland and Honorary Research Fellow at the University of Stirling working on the Materialising the Cold War project.
 He was previously curator of social history at the Museum of London and York Castle Museum and most recently curator of the Royal Scots Dragoon Guards Museum at Edinburgh Castle.
 He specialises in contemporary British social and military history, international politics and heritage studies.

-Marianne Spence is the project's Administrator at National Museums Scotland.
+Linden Williamson is the project's Administrator at National Museums Scotland.

 Materialising the Cold War is a collaboration between National Museums Scotland and the University of Stirling.
 The project will explore how the Cold War, its global experience and heritage are described in museums and how museums can adapt to tell this story in future.
 Our research will achieve this in two ways: first, by evaluating existing displays and collections together with key partners in the UK, in Germany and in Norway, and second by creating a new, ground-breaking special exhibition at NMS on the basis of our findings.